ipython/ipython/doc/source/ipython.rst

       prompts.
 Note that if you are using numbered prompts, the number is represented with a '\#' in the string.
 Don't forget to quote strings with spaces embedded in them.
 Default: 'In [\#]:'.
       Sec.
-7.2 <node7.html#sec:prompts> discusses in detail all the available escapes to customize your prompts.
+Prompts_ discusses in detail all the available escapes to customize your prompts.
     * [-prompt_in2|pi2 <string>:] Similar to the previous option, but used for the continuation prompts.
 The special sequence '\D' is